 You see, American grocery stores weren’t exactly stocking the same *takes deep breath* Native Sub-Tropical-Indian-Western European-African influenced foods typical of the Caribbean back in 1989.
 However, my resilient parents (and aunts and uncles and cousins) made it work, and I grew up knowing and loving the foods of my mother nation.

 Left - Trinidad.
 Right - Tobago, with my Aunt and I chillin'

-But something curious happened… while assimilating to American life, I somehow became withholding of sharing my birth-food (new word, go with it) with others unfamiliar.
+But something curious happened… while assimilating to American life, I somehow became withholding from sharing my birth food (new phrase, go with it) with others unfamiliar.
 I would happily go out to chain restaurants with friends and roti shops with my family, but I would never let my two worlds intermix.
 It wasn’t something I did consciously, it was more as if I spoke two languages, American and Trini, and I naturally switched back and forth as needed.

 Now, I’m making amends to my past.
 I’m sharing this recipe, one of my favorite meals to cook and eat, to share a part of me that I’ve always been proud to be.

 By the way, it means Chickpeas and Potato.

 Channa and Aloo is an easy, comforting, gateway food that will encourage you to explore the many delights the West Indies have to offer.
 This dish is heavily influenced by the cuisine of India, of which over a third of T&T’s population is comprised of its descendants.
 It is so heavily influenced that we barely changed the language!

 Everyone has their own way of making Channa and Aloo, and they’re all fairly similar, given that this is a simple dish.
 My Mom and Dad, who are both bosses in the kitchen, taught me how to make this semi-stew, and I didn’t have the benefit of following a recipe (Remember when I called you a lucky bastard?
 It was out of affection).